apache/cloudstack-documentation/source/adminguide/storage.rst

 #.
 In Select View, be sure Volumes is selected.

 #.
-Click the name of the volume you want to snapshot.
+Click the name of the volume you want to Snapshot.

 #.
 Click the Snapshot button. |SnapshotButton.png|

 KVM volume Snapshot specifics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In recent CloudStack versions, by default, creating a volume snapshot for a running VM is disabled
+In recent CloudStack versions, by default, creating a Volume Snapshot for a running Instance is disabled
 due to a possible volume corruption in certain cases.
-To enable creating a volume snapshots while the VM
+To enable creating a Volume Snapshots while the Instance
 is running, the global setting 'kvm.snapshot.enabled' must be set to 'True'.

-The volume snapshot creation has changed in recent versions:
+The Volume Snapshot creation has changed in recent versions:

-Under the hood, first, a full VM snapshot is taken - this means that during the taking of
+Under the hood, first, a full Instance Snapshot is taken - this means that during the taking of
-the VM snapshot the VM will be in the "Paused" state (while RAM memory is being written to the
+the Instance Snapshot the Instance will be in the "Paused" state (while RAM memory is being written to the
-QCOW2 file), which means that VM will be unavailable from the network point of view.
+QCOW2 file), which means that Instance will be unavailable from the Network point of view.
-When the VM snapshot is created, VM is unpaused/resumed, the single volume snapshot is exported
+When the Instance Snapshot is created, Instance is unpaused/resumed, the single Volume Snapshot is exported
-to the Secondary Storage, and then the VM snapshots is removed from the VM.
+to the Secondary Storage, and then the Instance Snapshots is removed from the Instance.

 Automatic Snapshot Creation and Retention